Current Residents

 Akansha Deshwal, MD

 I am Akansha Deshwal and I hail from India, where I did my medical training.
-I am blissful to be a part of prestigious Ohio’s Pathology training program.
-I was enticed by OSU’s diversified spectrum of all the subspecialities of Pathology especially Digital Pathology which is the need of the hour I am thrilled to explore my future endeavors in the era of molecular and cancer genomics.
-In my spare time, I love to spend time with my 7 years old daughter, cooking, kitchen- gardening and impromptu dancing.
+I am blissful to be a part of the prestigious Ohio State Pathology training program.
+I was enticed by OSU’s diversified spectrum of all the subspecialties of Pathology, especially Digital Pathology, which is the need of the hour.
+I am thrilled to explore my future endeavors in the era of molecular and cancer genomics.
+In my spare time, I love to spend time with my 8 year old daughter, cooking, kitchen-gardening and impromptu dancing.

 Hita Moudgalya, MBBS